AshishKakran/msc-thesis/README.md

 # Master's thesis

-**Title**: Resist the temptation to trade: Lo "Buy-n-Hold" the power of investing
+**Title**: Resist the temptation to trade: Lo "Buy-n-Hold" the power of passive investing

 **Research objective**: Do machine learning algorithm based trading stragies really generate profits? or is it all statistical fluke?